barryvdh/laravel-ide-helper/readme.md

 > Note: This is only available in the `@dev` stability, until a new release is tagged.
 > Note: You might need to restart PhpStorm and make sure `.phpstorm.meta.php` is indexed.
+> Note: When you receive a FatalException about a class that is not found, check your config (For example, remove S3 as cloud driver when you don't have S3 configured.
+Remove Redis ServiceProvider when you don't use it.)

 ### Automatic phpDoc generation for Laravel Facades